The 20th Birthday Celebrations - 26th - 30th May 1988

 A panel by Judy Chicago from The Birth Project plus associated texts.

-There were also works by Andrea Foulkes, Jane Schaver and John O' Leary and others whose names are lost.
+There were also works by Andrea Foulkes, Jane Schaver and John O' Leary and others whose names are lost in the mists of time.

 Above photos of the Guo Brothers performing and the audience.
 Below Cathy & Chris Ormston playing Northumbrian Music

-Windows ( poetry organisation run by Dave Ward and Dave Calder) was resident in the Blackie during the 20th Birthday.
-On Saturday May 28th Windows provided the Menu for the cafe.
-So you could choose to write poetry or have it read to you.
+Windows ( a poetry organisation run by Dave Ward and Dave Calder) was resident in the Blackie during the 20th Birthday.
+On Friday 27th (Sal & Judy's Party) and Saturday May 28th from 11am-3pm Windows provided the Menu for the cafe.

 Things To do